Gnwin/catalog-of-my-things/README.md

 ## Testing

 - clone the repository with this command `$ git clone https://github.com/Gnwin/catalog-of-my-things.git`
-- switch to test branch with this command `git checkout f/schema`
+- switch to f/schema branch with this command `git checkout f/schema`
 - at the root level of the project run the command `rspec`
 - see test results in the terminal